randnote/.github/profile/README.md

 ## What still needs to be done?
-- [ ] figure out a way to get rid of the PEM keys and add public and private keys
+- [x] figure out a way to get rid of the PEM keys and add public and private keys - Solved by just switching project to typescript
-- [ ] write a def in python that is able to make trasactions using the users in the database.
+- [ ] write a function in typescript that is able to make trasactions using the users in the database.
 - [ ] write a forever loop that gets a randnom user from the DB and makes a transaction(in this function, get a random value between 1 and max_balance of user to send to another user.)
 The user that is getting the amount will also be randomly received from the DB.
 - [ ] make an automated miner that fetches a random user in the DB and mines the blocks after every 30 secs or so!
 - [ ] make an automated depositor. - same randomly generated users will make transactions buying and selling the note.
 Just like how a human user will buy notes on the exchange.